-Ford, Dodge, Chrysler, Plymouth, Studebaker, Cadillac, Kaiser and some others wired there earlier automobiles with the positive terminal of the battery to ground or frame and the negative went to the starter solenoid and electrical system.
+Ford, Dodge, Chrysler, Plymouth, Studebaker, Cadillac, Kaiser and some others wired there earlier automobiles with the positive terminal of the battery to ground or frame and the negative to the starter solenoid and electrical system.
 Chevrolet and most GM (except Cadillac) wired there vehicles with negative grounds.

 After the late 50's early 60's most every manufacture went to negative grounded electric systems and this is the standard today.
-Note modern solid state electronics are based on negative grounded systems.
+Note modern solid state electronics are based on negative grounded systems and will to work on Pos ground systems.